-Aniseeds are a great treatment option for an upset and troubled stomach.
-Give a spoonful of aniseeds to your kid to chew after every meal.
-Alternatively, you may soak it in water for three to four hours and give it your kid after straining.
+Aniseed is a great treatment option for an upset and troubled stomach.
+Give a spoonful of aniseed to your kid to chew after every meal.
+Alternatively, you may soak it in water for three to four hours and give it to your kid after straining.
 You may add some sugar to the water for some taste.

-Chewing gums is also one of the many effective home remedial measures to treat severe acid reflux in the child.
-Chewing helps in stimulating the saliva, which helps in neutralizing the acids in the stomach.
+Chewing gum is also one of the many effective home remedial measures to treat severe acid reflux in the child.
+Chewing helps in stimulating saliva, which helps in neutralizing the acids in the stomach.

-Foods to Prevent Gastroesophageal Reflux Disease in Child
+Foods to Prevent Gastroesophageal Reflux Disease in Your Child

 - Mint or peppermint

 - Any citrus fruits such as organs, lemons, sweet limes, etc

 - Tomatoes, and any dish prepared with tomatoes

 Though with proper care and medical help you can easily control GERD in your child, sometimes certain complications may arise that may require immediate medical intervention.
 Following are some of the complications that you should immediately report to your child’s doctor:

 - If he is vomiting a lot